seqan/raptor/doc/tutorial/02_layout/index.md

 ```

 \note
-We will use this mini-example in the following, both with further parameters and then for `raptor index --hibf`.
+We will use this mini-example in the following.
 Therefore, we recommend not deleting the files including the built indexes.

 \endsolution